mattias800/diskajs/README.md

 (If they don't have an inject() method, we can still create them with a provider.
 More on that below.)

-### ES5
+#### ES5

-If you are running ES5, you can use functions and set the `inject` property.
+If you are running ES5, you don't have classes.
+Instead, you can use functions and set the `inject` property on the function.

 ```
 var Grinder = require('./Grinder');